Claudia Tomateo Chang

 Profile

-Claudia holds the degrees of Professional Architect from the Pontificia Universidad Católica del Perú, and a Master’s of Architecture in Urban Design from the Harvard Graduate School of Design.
+Claudia has taught at the Harvard Graduate School of Design and the Columbia Graduate School of Architecture, Planning and Preservation.
+She holds the degree of Professional Architect from the Pontificia Universidad Católica del Perú and a Master’s of Architecture in Urban Design from the Harvard Graduate School of Design.